High-speed rail: International Union of Railways definition

-The UIC prefers to use "definitions" (plural) because they consider that there is no single standard definition of high-speed rail, nor even standard usage of the terms ("high speed", or "very high speed").
+The International Union of Railways prefers to use "definitions" (plural) because they consider that there is no single standard definition of high-speed rail, nor even standard usage of the terms ("high speed", or "very high speed").
 They make use of the European EC Directive 96/48, stating that high speed is a combination of all the elements which constitute the system: infrastructure, rolling stock and operating conditions.
 The International Union of Railways states that high-speed rail is a set of unique features, not merely a train travelling above a particular speed.
 Many conventionally hauled trains are able to reach 200 km/h in commercial service but are not considered to be high-speed trains.
 These include the French SNCF Intercités and German DB IC.

 The criterion of 200 km/h is selected for several reasons; above this speed, the impacts of geometric defects are intensified, track adhesion is decreased, aerodynamic resistance is greatly increased, pressure fluctuations within tunnels cause passenger discomfort, and it becomes difficult for drivers to identify trackside signalling.
 Standard signaling equipment is often limited to speeds below 200 km/h, with the traditional limits of 79 mph in the US, 160 km/h in Germany and 125 mph in Britain.
 Above those speeds positive train control or the European Train Control System becomes necessary or legally mandatory.

-National domestic standards may vary from the international ones.